HFU-DM-free3D/calibrating/README.md

 - Windows 11
 - Nvidia GTX 1670Ti

+## Informations about our dataset
+You can find informations about our dataset in here: [UseTestData](./docs/UseTestData.md)

 ## How to start the Repository
 Please switch to the ["local-usage"](https://github.com/HFU-DM-free3D/calibrating/tree/local-usage) branch.
 The code on this branch only works in combination with the [network connection](https://github.com/HFU-DM-free3D/RecorderOperator).
 1. Install MKVToolNix https://mkvtoolnix.download/downloads.html.